-Sam Bader is an Argonne Distinguished Fellow and Chief Scientist for Argonne’s Center for Nanoscale Materials, emeritus as of 2014.
+Sam Bader is an Argonne Distinguished Fellow and was Chief Scientist for Argonne’s Center for Nanoscale Materials, emeritus as of 2014.

 He served as Magnetic Films Group Leader for over a quarter century and as Associate Director of Argonne’s Materials Science Division for over a decade.

 He received B.S. and Ph.D. degrees in Chemistry from UC-Berkeley, where in graduate school he worked on f-electron magnetic and superconducting systems at low temperatures.
 His recent research interests included creating and exploring novel spintronic systems.

-He has served as Chair of the APS Division of Condensed Matter in 2011-2012, and Chair of its Division of Materials Physics in 2004-2005.
+He served as Chair of the APS Division of Condensed Matter in 2011-2012 and Chair of its Division of Materials Physics in 2004-2005.
 He was a member of the American Physical Society’s governing Council and its steering committee for a term ending in 2020.

 He chaired the Scientific Advisory Committee of Berkeley’s Advanced Light Source.
 He was on the Decadal Study committee in Condensed Matter and Materials Physics (CMMP2010) of the National Research Council.
 He was also a Vice President of the IUPAP (International Union of Pure and Applied Physics) and chair of its Condensed Matter Commission and its U.S. Liaison Committee.

-Presently he is on the external advisory board of the NSF Center for Energy Efficient Electronics Science at Berkeley, and the Review Com of the Advanced Science Research Center at the Japan Atomic Energy Agency in Tokai.
+He served on the external advisory board of the NSF Center for Energy-Efficient Electronics Science at Berkeley and the Review Com of the Advanced Science Research Center at the Japan Atomic Energy Agency in Tokai.
 He is an Associate Editor of Applied Physics Letters.
-In 2016 he was a physics judge in the Dongrun-Yau High School Science Competition in Beijing, and he chaired the Materials Science External Advisory Com at the relatively new DGIST university in South Korea.
+He was twice a physics judge in the S.-T. Yau High School Science Competition in Beijing.
+He chaired the Materials Science External Advisory Com at the relatively new DGIST university in South Korea.
 In 2018 he served on the review panel for Canada’s TRIUMF facility in Vancouver.